Knowledge Graphs, Data Lineage, and Metadata Management: Introduction

 There are several misunderstandings associated with the term “data lineage”:

-Depending on the documentation subject, data lineage can be classified as data value or metadata lineage.
+Data lineage can be classified as data value or metadata lineage, depending on the documentation subject.
 Data value lineage describes the movement of data instances along data chains.
-Business stakeholders require this type of data lineage.
-For example, a monthly revenue in a financial report amounts to 1 mln EUR.
-They want to know all original contracts and transformations applied along a data pipeline to derive the amount of 1 mln EUR.
-Many business stakeholders dream about such a lineage.
-However, it is hardly realizable.
+B siness stakeholders require this type of data lineage.
+F r example, a monthly revenue in a financial report amounts to 1 mln EUR.
+T ey want to know all original contracts and transformations applied along a data pipeline to derive the amount of 1 mln EUR.
+M ny business stakeholders dream about such a lineage.
+H wever, it is hardly realizable.
 Metadata lineage describes data processing: the movement and transformation of data using metadata, not data itself.
-Data lineage is a combination of business and technical metadata.
-All data lineage-related initiatives focus on documenting metadata lineage.
-In our daily language, we use the term “data lineage,” but mean “metadata lineage.”
+D ta lineage is a combination of business and technical metadata. l data lineage-related initiatives focus on documenting metadata lineage.
+In our daily language, we use the term “data lineage,” which means “metadata lineage.”
 This situation can be confusing for many business stakeholders.

 Many professionals mistakenly limit data lineage only to the physical/technical level.
-Data lineage can be documented at four abstraction levels, and these levels should be linked, as we discussed above.
+Data lineage can be documented at four abstraction levels, which should be linked, as discussed above.

-Data lineage maps objects not only along data chains at the same abstraction level but also objects between different layers.
+Data lineage maps objects along data chains at the same abstraction level and objects between different layers.
 Depending on the direction of documentation, we recognize horizontal and vertical data lineage.
 Horizontal data lineage demonstrates how data flows from the origination point to the point of usage.
 Horizontal data lineage can be documented at each of the four layers.
 Vertical data lineage integrates data lineage components between different layers.

 Now, we can make several conclusions regarding similarities and differences in the definitions of the concepts of metadata management (MM), knowledge graphs (KG), and data lineage (DL.)

 Metadata is the core subject of MM, KG, and DL.
-Only KG can demonstrate the relationships between data and metadata.
+O ly KG can demonstrate the relationships between data and metadata.

 All three capabilities focus on metadata integration.